 We are grateful for the commitment of our Wing Kei team, the understanding of residents and their families, the partnership of Alberta Health Services, and the support of our broader community of volunteers, donors, vendors, and suppliers.
 Our Board has been a steadfast source of guidance and wisdom.

-Click below for our communication with families and staff:
+Click below for our communication with families:

 - Letter to family #6 on March 27, 2020 / Chinese Version

 - Letter to family #5 on March 25, 2020 / Chinese Version

 - Letter to family #4 on March 20, 2020 / Chinese Version

 - Letter to family #3 on March 16, 2020 / Chinese Version